 What are the differences between hardwood lump charcoal and briquettes?
 Find out which one you should be using for your barbecue today.

 To make wood charcoal, wood needs to be heated without oxygen.
 This can be achieved by burning the wood in an airtight space.
 As this is done, sap, moisture, and other natural chemicals in the wood are evaporated and wholly removed from the wood, leaving only pure charcoal.
-Virtually any wood can be used to make lump charcoal, so you will not know what flavour each bag comes with.
+Virtually any wood can be used to make lump charcoal, so you will not know what flavor each bag comes with.

 Charcoal has a high carbon content.
-This is what gives the substance a large amount of potential energy, more than what you would find in the wood.
+This gives the substance a large amount of potential energy, more than what you would find in the wood.
 Lump charcoal is made of basically any leftover wood.
 It is a more realistic option when compared with briquettes.

 - It burns hot

 - It is a natural fuel, and hence it is kinder on the environment

 - They burn cleaner